 This section starts with a review of the structure of Chilean credit markets and the differences among lenders, whether caused by differentiated product lines or by legal regulations (see Marinovic, Matus, Flores and Silva, 2011, for a review).
-In Chile all lenders have public access to a commercial registry of debtors who defaulted on payments1, however this public registry is limited only to agents with negative histories and therefore lenders' information sets on the positive characteristics of loan applicants differ substantially, implying agents' can have different relationships with each lender (Jaffee and Stiglitz, 1990).
+In Chile all lenders have public access to a commercial registry of debtors who defaulted on payments1, however this registry is limited only to negative events and therefore lenders' information sets on the positive characteristics of loan applicants differ substantially, implying agents' have different relationships with each lender (Jaffee and Stiglitz, 1990).
 Banks represent one type of consumer loan provider in Chile, as well as in other countries.
-Chilean banks have access to a common credit registry with information on all loan amounts and debt default within the banking system2, but they do not observe loans from non-banking institutions.
-Banks also make a strong use of credit scoring, changing their loan offers according to agents' credit history, and may even tie their loan offers to other banking products that are signed by their customers, giving for instance preferential treatment to families that have direct deposit of wages, automatic bill payment, mortgages and other financial accounts with them.